 JUSP currently harvests three of the COUNTER master reports: Title Master Report (TR) which covers both books and journals, Platform Master Report (PR), and Database Master Report (DR).
 The Item Master Report (IR) will be introduced at a later date when available from participating suppliers.

 Provided that a publisher has transitioned to COUNTER R5, delivering compliant data within the requisite time period and SUSHI harvesting has been implemented, participating libraries have access to data from January 2019 to the last available month.

 The R5 portal currently provides access to standard views, custom reports and functionality to filter master reports for journals, books, platforms and databases.
 Further reports including multimedia will be added in due coursein addition to trend and summary-level reports.
 These additional reports, which will replicate R4 functionality such as the SCONUL report and usage profiling, will be developed in consultation with participating libraries and with organisations such as SCONUL.

 An indicative time frame for development and delivery of additional reports is outlined below:

-- From September 2019: functionality to view trend and summary level reports delivered
+- From Q4 2019: functionality to view trend and summary level reports delivered

 R4 COUNTER reports harvested